 There are increasing numbers of schools and colleges in the UK that are looking to incorporate permaculture into their work, and many centres and groups that offer courses as part of their adult education work.

 If you are involved in permaculture work in a school or college please do contact us and tell us about your work.

 In 2001, we launched the Permaculture Teachers' Guide, which we created in association with WWF-UK and Permanent Publications.
 Written by over 30 UK teachers, the guide has 379 pages packed full of articles, lesson plans and guidance for teaching.
 We sold every copy (800!) and have recently reprinted it.

-Teacher training - see the section about courses.
+Teacher training - please see the section about courses.